mavolin/adam/CONTRIBUTING.md

     failureCases
         failureCase
         failureCase
-        additionalNonTableDrivenFailureTest
+        additionalFailureTest
 ```

 ### Opening a Pull Request

-When opening a pull request, merge against `develop` and use the title of the issue as PR title.
+When opening a pull request, use the title of the issue as PR title.

-A Pull Request must pass all test, to be merged.
+A Pull Request must pass all tests to be merged.